dgleba/472dkrcollection/522symmetric/16envvar/README.md

     https://www.symmetricds.org/doc/3.12/html/user-guide.html#_trigger_wildcards

-Edit passwords in docker-compose.yml
+Edit any passwords, etc. in docker-compose.yml

-3b.
+5.

 You may need to do this if it is configured in the volumes of the sym service in docker-compose.yml..